mgmarlow/mgmarlow.com/words/2023-02-11-anatomy-of-a-screenplay.md

 > **The Matrix**: A computer hacker learns from mysterious rebels about the true nature of his reality and his role in the war against its controllers.

 > **Reservoir Dogs**: After a simple jewelry heist goes terribly wrong, the surviving criminals begin to suspect that one of them is a police informant.

+Don't stress out about this step, you'll likely tweak and revise as you write.

 ## Flesh out your story